ypid/seafile-wiki/Upgrade-Seafile-with-MySQL-or-PostgreSQL.md

 Minor upgrade, like upgrade from 1.6.0 to 1.6.1, is documented in a separate section below.

+### Before Seafile Server 2.1.1

+Before Seafile Server 2.1.1, you have to manually:

+- update the avatars folder symbolic link
+- update and the database tables

 #### Update avatars symbolic link

 Assume your top level directory is `/data/haiwen/`, and you are upgrading to seafile server version 1.6.0: